 1. Create an Outline of the points you want to include in your Written Public Comment.

-If you want to comment that certain statutes/regulations have not been complied with: compile list of the statutes/regulations and their text for each such regulation, prepare an explanation of how/why the application does not comply If you want to comment that certain adverse results will occur if the Permit is granted: compile a list of those adverse effects for each such adverse effect, prepare a short description of how/why the adverse effect will occur for each such adverse effect, prepare a short description of what the effect is adverse for each such adverse effect, compile any support (studies, materials from DNREC or EPA websites, etc.) that support any part of your assertions about the adverse effect
+If you want to comment that certain statutes/regulations have not been complied with:

+compile list of the statutes/regulations and their text

+for each such regulation, prepare an explanation of how/why the application does not comply compile a list of those adverse effects for each such adverse effect, prepare a short description of how/why the adverse effect will occur for each such adverse effect, prepare a short description of how/why the effect is adverse for each such adverse effect, compile any support (studies, materials from DNREC or EPA websites, etc.) that support any part of your assertions about the adverse effect